Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Golf can be a beautiful game with its lush fairways and manicured greens.
 But it can also be a frustrating game—or worse, a painful one.

-“There are a lot of injuries among golfers,” says Daniel Evans, P.T., a physical therapist and trained Back to Golf therapist at Baylor Regional Medical Center at Plano.
+“There are a lot of injuries among golfers,” says Daniel Evans, P.T., a physical therapist and trained Back to Golf therapist at Baylor Scott & White Medical Center – Plano.
 “Golf can put a lot of stress on the low back and neck.”

 That’s where Baylor Plano’s Back to Golf program can help.
 The program helps golfers rehabilitate golf injuries and improve body mechanics to prevent injury.
 Here are three core benefits the program offers.